IlimaVIP/100-days-of-code/log.md

 **Today's Progress**: Learning about the Regular Expressions.

 **Thoughts:** RegExp are a big help for finding the data, in the future I want to be a full stack developer.
-So really excited about it and want to learn for at least a week about it.
+Really excited and want to learn for at least a week about it.
 Slowly but surely...

 **Link(s) for docs**
 1. [codecademy](https://www.codecademy.com/courses/javascript-intermediate-en-NJ7Lr/0/1)